What we collect

 We will only use your Personal Data when the law allows us to.
 Most commonly, we will use your Personal Data in the following circumstances:

 Retention of Data

-We may disclose your Personal Data to third party companies and individuals we engage to:
+We may share your Personal Data with third party companies and individuals we engage to:

 These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.

 We may disclose your Personal Data to our professional advisers and if we are required to do so by law or in response to valid requests by public authorities (e.g. a court or a government agency).

 We will always treat your personal information with the utmost respect and never sell or share it with other organisations for marketing purposes.

 Some of our apps use the TrueDepth API to process face data in real-time for the purposes of locating augmented reality.
 This could be used to make augmented reality filters more realistic, such as locating sunglasses on your face or detecting head or body placement so that we can occlude the user and make effects more realistic.
 By using this app you consent to us utilising the TrueDepth API to detect your face.
 None of this data is collected or stored beyond the real-time processing by the app.